ShivanKaul/Typewriter/README.md

 The script assumes that all the text files are in the folder specified in input_path, and then it generates the image with the name "typewriter_original-filename" in folder specified by output_path.
 The main work is done by the `generate_image()` function in the `typewriter.py` script.
 Modify that if things don't work / don't work for you.

 Author name is optional parameter.
 Different accreditation styles can be tweaked in `generate_image()`.

+### Credits

+Worked on by Sneha Sankavaram and Shivan Kaul Sahib.